 It is possible, likely even, that you will identify missing steps as you work through your initial list.
 You may also discover that something you thought was one task actually needs to be broken down into a few tasks for the sake of clarity.

-4. Map user journey
+4. Map the user journey

-You need to put in the work to understand the problem the user has or the goal they hope to reach in using your product as well as how they interact with your brand.
+You need to put in the work to understand the problem the user has or the goal they hope to reach in using your product, as well as how they interact with your brand.
 These details will help you imagine the customer’s journey from problem to solution and map out the steps needed to get them through the process.

-5. Choose a Template
+5. Choose a template

 Developing a set of templates can make the job of writing and designing user guides significantly easier than you might think!
 It can streamline your process and make consistency a much more achievable goal.